Jewel Of The Seas current position

 Jewel is Royal Caribbean's last Radiance-class liner, with sisterships Brilliance, Radiance, Serenade.
 Radiance-class vessels are built in accordance with Panamax standards allowing them to transit through Panama Canal.

 Like on all RCI ships, Jewel's Atrium is called "Centrum".
 The 9-deck high Atrium features floor-ceiling windows and vast interior spaces, allowing Jewel OTS to offer fantastic sea views.
-Ship's shopping area includes gorgeous jewelry store and also designer-branded boutiques.
+Ship's shopping area includes a premium jewelry store and also designer-branded boutiques.

 Jewel OTS refurbishment 2016 review

-The list of deckplan changes after ship's 2016 drydock refurbishment (March 21 - April 6) included:
+The list of deckplan changes after the boat's 2016 drydock refurbishment (March 21 - April 6) included: